CUBRID/cubrid-manual/en/sql/datatype.rst

 **LOB** data is stored in the local file system of the DB server.
 LOB data is stored in the path specified in the **-lob-base-path option** value of **cubrid createdb**; if this value is omitted, the data will be stored in the [db-vol path]/lob path where the database volume will be created.
 For more details, see :ref:`creating-database` and :ref:`lob-storage`.

+If a user change any **LOB** file without using CUBRID API or CUBRID tools, data consistency is not guaranteed.

 If a **LOB** data file path that was registered to the database directory file(**databases.txt**) is deleted, please note that database server (**cub_server**) and standalone utilities will not correctly work.

 BLOB